witchstit/witchst.it/survival_guide.md

 - **Do not skimp on food.** Your body is working hard to keep you warm, and that requires fuel!
 Comfort foods are especially good, and warm foods such as soups, hot cocoa and tea, will help you stay warm and make you happy.
 Remember though, the easier it is to make and prepare, the more likely you are to actually make it when you need it!
 It's possible that your food can freeze if left exposed to the elements (this includes fruit and veggies), so plan ahead and bring food that can be easily thawed.
 - **Dense foods stay warm longer** in your bowl as you eat.
 Soup or mashed potatoes will stay warm longer than spaghetti or green beans.
 - **Water left out will freeze solid** and become useless, especially if it is in a plastic jug that can't be heated on a fire or stove.
 - **Keeping your food in a cooler** (without ice) can keep your food and water from freezing.
 If it is really cold you can warm up some of your water on your stove to keep the cooler at refrigerator temps.
+Keeping your water containers 3/4 full rather than up to the brim makes it possible to melt, if needed, by pouring hot water into the remaining 1/4.
 - You can use a **small cooler** with a tap as an insulated water source, so long as you clean it thoroughly first.
 - **Protect your food** from critters.
 You shouldn't need to worry about bears this time of year, but keep your food in containers that mice and other critters can't get into.